bensonphillipsiv/Sudoku-Solver/README.md

 # Sudoku-Solver
 **A Sudoku Solver using a backtracking algorithm**

-Displays the backtracking algorithm at work through a GUI implmented using Pygame
+Displays a backtracking algorithm at work through a GUI implmented using Pygame

-Ability to input a custom sudoku or can randomly generate one to be solved
+Input your own custom sudoku or one will be generated and then the algorithm will solve it